 By Julia Payne

-Crude prices fell almost 3 percent on Thursday after the Organization of the Petroleum Exporting Countries ended a meeting in Vienna with only a tentative deal to tackle weak oil prices.
-Talks with other producers were being held on Friday.
+Crude fell almost 3 percent on Thursday after the Organization of the Petroleum Exporting Countries ended Thursday's meeting in Vienna with only a tentative deal to tackle weak oil prices.
+Talks with other producers would be held on Friday.

-Oil prices have plunged 30 percent since October as supply has surged and global demand growth has weakened.
+Oil prices have plunged 30 percent since October, as supply has surges as the global demand outlook weakens.

-Iran appeared on Friday to be the main obstacle to an OPEC deal to cut output.
+Iran appeared to be the main obstacle to an OPEC deal on output cuts on Friday.
 OPEC sources said the group's de facto leader Saudi Arabia was opposed to exemptions in the deal demanded by Iran, which is under U.S. sanctions.

 Analysts said a big cut would be needed to reverse recent price falls and Russia's contribution would be vital.